0 commentaires

 Creatine as a dietary supplement

-No, more seriously, creatine is also found in the form of a food supplement.
-It is in the majority of cases synthesized using sarcosine and cyanamide.
+No, more seriously, creatine is also available as a dietary supplement.
+In most cases, it is synthesized from sarcosine and cyanamide.

 It comes in several forms.
-About fifteen to be precise: creatine monohydrate; citrate; phosphate; malate; tartrate… in short, I won’t list them all for you.
+About fifteen, to be precise: creatine monohydrate; citrate; phosphate; malate; tartrate... in short, I won't list them all.

 The most studied form is monohydrate.
 It is also the most effective.
-So don't risk taking liquid creatine or some other hocus-pocus creatine.
+So don't risk taking liquid creatine or any other hocus pocus creatine.

-Form is good, but if it is not of quality, it is less good: the purity of the raw material is essential.
+The form is good, but if it's not of good quality, it's less good: the purity of the raw material is essential.

 What does it do?